Nico Yennaris: International career

 Yennaris represented England at U17, U18 and U19 level.
 He made two appearances during the U17s' successful 2009 Nordic Tournament campaign.
 His solitary U18 cap came with a starting appearance in a 3–0 friendly win over Poland on 16 November 2010.
 Yennaris played in six friendlies for the U19s in late 2011 and early 2012, which were scheduled after the team received a bye to the elite round of the 2012 European U19 Championship qualifying.
 The friendly matches included three appearances at the 2011 Limoges Tournament, which England won.
 He was also eligible to represent China, Greece and Cyprus at international level.

 On 30 May 2019, Yennaris made history by becoming the first ever naturalised player to be called up by China and he made his senior international debut with a start in a 2–0 friendly victory over the Philippines on 7 June 2019.
+He won five further caps during the remainder of the year.
+As a result of the COVID-19 pandemic and long-term injuries, Yennaris was only capped once more between November 2019 and September 2023.
+He won a recall to the international team and won six caps in a mixture of friendlies and 2026 World Cup qualifiers between September and November 2023.
+Yennaris was named in China's 2023 AFC Asian Cup squad, but family reasons led to his withdrawal.

 Personal life

 Yennaris was born in Leytonstone, London to a father of Greek Cypriot origin and a mother of Chinese Hakka origin.
 His Chinese name is Li Ke (李可 (Lǐ Kě)).
-He is an Arsenal supporter and was a mascot for a match at Highbury against Coventry City on 16 September 2000.
+Yennaris is an Arsenal supporter and was a mascot for a match at Highbury versus Coventry City on 16 September 2000.